Adit-Rahman-x/GetMeOnBoard/README.md

+# GetMeOnBoard
+_Elevator Pitch:_ "GetMeOnBoard: The ultimate platform to onboard new employees effortlessly.
+Skip the hassle of on-site training—equip your team to hit the ground running from day one, no matter the business."

 ## Inspiration
 Have you ever noticed the complexity of onboarding.
 It's a tedious process that could be heavily simplified.
 Modern workplaces face challenges when onboarding new employees, often relying on outdated, inefficient processes.
 We wanted to create a platform that simplifies and streamlines onboarding, saving time for employers and empowering new employees to hit the ground running.
 The idea of "getting on board" inspired us to create a user-friendly tool that feels intuitive and effective for both managers and new hires.